A-bee01/CareCove/README.md

 * A wallet for Donors who intend to send money in different currencies supported by tbDEX SDK.
 * Every donation from these philanthropists will be received by CareCove

-## CareCove Structure
+## Using CareCove
 * An NGO contacts us to create a cause, by submitting the name of the NGO, contact information and cause details.

 * We go through their submission, send a series of emails and possibly hop on calls to ensure the genuineness of these NGOs.

 * If genuine, we approve the cause and upload it on CareCove.